microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 const newMap = await container.create(SharedMap); // Create a new SharedMap
 ```

-Once the async call to `create` returns, we can treat it the same as we were using the `SharedMap` instances from our initial objects above.
-The only caveat here is that we will need to maintain a pointer to our newly created object.
+Once the async call to `create` returns, you can treat it the same as you were using the `SharedMap` instances from our initial objects above.
+The only caveat here is that you will need to maintain a pointer to our newly created object.
 To store it in another `SharedMap`, please see the **Storing shared objects** section below and for general guidance on storing DDS references as handles, please see [here]({{< relref "dds.md#creating-and-storing-distributed-data-structures" >}})

 ### Using the DDS API